ActivitySpaceLab/gwm-data-processor/pipeline_toolkit/README.md

 Images embedded in legacy survey payloads are ignored during structuring to keep the output tidy.
 If you ever need to recover them for forensic purposes, run `generate_survey_csvs.py` manually with `--download-images` after the pipeline finishes.

+### Biweekly compliance summary

+After the structuring step the pipeline now produces `biweekly_period_summary.csv` and `biweekly_period_summary.md` inside each run's `data/structured/<timestamp>/` folder.
+These artefacts count, for every participant code, how many of the 12 biweekly periods (starting on their consent date) contain at least one qualifying submission.
+The script also keeps an always-up-to-date copy at `data/structured/biweekly_period_summary_latest.csv` for quick reference between runs.

 ### Optional: ingest buffered S3 payloads

 If the fallback proxy has stored encrypted submissions in S3, the pipeline can